SaiAkshayy/AIID-NER-and-Relationship-Curation/README.md

 - Scalable Infrastructure: Utilize cloud-based solutions (e.g., AWS) to address computational bottlenecks and enable real-time processing.

-- Interactive Dashboards: Develop a dynamic interface to visualize entity relationships and provide stakeholders with actionable insights in real time.
+- Interactive Dashboards: Develop a dynamic interface to visualize entity relationships and provide stakeholders with actionable insights in real-time.

 ## Limitations: